robbymeals/street-signs/README.md

 mapped, marked and signed to perfection.
 My metaphorical call to arms, flogged though it may be, is this: we may never be rid of all these pedogical potholes and speedbumps, but good lord, people, we can at least post some signs.
+I also promise that this is the last reference to this particular metaphor.

 We will call our five villains by these names: